DiogoMCampos/Leaflet/ESOF-docs/Software Processes.md

 ###Opinions
 Since the group in charge of this project is very small, it's very hard to provide support for some plugins developed by other people.
+Seeing that Leaflet doesn't have release dates, theoretically the members don't feel pressured to provide the software by the time of release.
+Therefore, it is more likely for them to provide software versions that don't have a lot of bugs.

 ##Group members